Goa is the paradise of South Asia!

-It’s very rare to come across someone who doesn’t know Goa, or doesn’t hold dreams to visit it at least once in their lifetime.
-Goa is the Las Vegas of India, and holds a reputation for the ultimate party destination.
-Hippies, foreigners, gang of girls, gang of guys, family vacationers, there’s a cultural amalgamation that can be found in Goa.
-It’s no wonder that Goa has something to cater to all kinds of travellers.
+It’s very rare to come across someone who doesn’t know Goa or doesn’t hold dreams to visit it at least once in their lifetime.
+Goa is the Las Vegas of India and holds a reputation for the ultimate party destination.
+Hippies, foreigners, a gang of girls, a gang of guys, family vacationers, there’s a cultural amalgamation that can be found in Goa.
+It’s no wonder that Goa has something to cater to all kinds of travelers.

 So if Goa's on your mind, we have a list of things that you just have to do!
 Consider this as your ultimate bucket list.
 If you’ve already been there, tick off all you have done, and prep for the remaining items.

 "Warning: Mind you, it’s a pretty exhaustive list and will need you to repeatedly go on a holiday to Goa."

 1. Visit Baga beach, one of the most happening beaches of Goa.
 Mind you it tends to get a bit crowded.

 2. Go to Britto’s on Baga beach for some good food.
 While away the time till evening sipping beer and gazing out into the horizon until they begin their karaoke.

 3. Candolim, Calangute, Vagator, there are a lot of beach options to choose from.

 4. Get a temporary fake tattoo on any of the beaches of Goa.

 5. If you’re feeling daring, get a permanent tattoo in Goa.
 But make sure you get it from a safe and secured place and not a dingy shop to avoid infections.